Hexagram 2坤Earth

 Zhu Xi’s later Zhouyi Benyi (1188) frames 坤 as 順, compliant following, and reads the mare image — 牝馬之貞 — as the archetype of strength that walks far without taking the lead.
 Strength is the operative word; the gentleness of the mare is not weakness, it is endurance under direction.

-The Bushi Zhengzong manual handles 坤 practically: it marks the hexagram as the canonical signal for questions of the form “how should I carry, sustain, or complete what someone else has begun?” and reads the line positions as a sequencing for the carrying arc rather than a verdict on the starting one.
+The Bushi Zhengzong manual is a practical najia handbook: it casts a hexagram against a concrete question rather than expounding it philosophically.
+In that spirit YiGram reads 坤 as the canonical signal for questions of the form “how should I carry, sustain, or complete what someone else has begun?” and treats the line positions as a sequencing for the carrying arc rather than a verdict on the starting one.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.